VexiaOnline/gm-addon/README.md

 ### Added

 - Added a `/tgm` command to allow for some configuration of the addon.
+    - Usage: `/tgm` will list all current configuration values.
     - Usage: `/tgm <option> <value>`
     - Available Options: `tasound` `nordsound` `abandonsound` `claimsound`
-    - Values should be a valid sound file (mp3, ogg, wav, etc.) in the `sounds` folder.
+    - Values should be a valid sound file (mp3, ogg, wav, etc.) in the `sounds` folder, and CANNOT CONTAIN SPACES.
     - `nordsound` is the sound that plays when a ticket is created on Nord, etc. `abandonsound` is when a ticket is abandoned, and `claimsound` (Disabled by default) plays when a GM claims a ticket.
     - You can disable claimsound by using `/tgm claimsound clear`